kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 - `pull()`: remove the item on the right end of the list.

 Implement a quack using three stacks and `O(1)` additional memory, so that the amortized time for any push, pop, or pull operation is `O(1)`.

+## Daily Coding Problem: Problem #740 [Easy]

+This problem was asked by Google.

+A regular number in mathematics is defined as one which evenly divides some power of `60`.
+Equivalently, we can say that a regular number is one whose only prime divisors are `2`, `3`, and `5`.

+These numbers have had many applications, from helping ancient Babylonians keep time to tuning instruments according to the diatonic scale.

+Given an integer `N`, write a program that returns, in order, the first `N` regular numbers.